26 Great Novels About Gardens

 The Best Gardens in Historical Fiction

-These historical fiction novels not only provide an escape to a different time, they highlight the importance of gardens throughout history.
+These historical fiction novels not only provide an escape to a different time but also highlight the importance of gardens throughout history.
 You’ll be transported to different eras and can explore the impact that gardens have had on culture and society in different time periods.

 Last Garden in England book cover